 Head - Chiquilistagua

 Luis Orlando has been with LtN since September 2012.
-He began teaching grades 2-6, 300+ students, and assisting in monitoring our nutrition program at the school.
+He began teaching grades 2-6 (over 300 students) and assisting in monitoring our nutrition program at the school.

-As of the 2016 school year Luis will be teaching all grades, over 700 students, and assisting with the development of all coaches and LtN Scholars at the Public School of Chiquilistagua.
+Luis currently teaches over 700 students across all grade levels and assists with the development of all coaches and LtN Scholars at the Public School of Chiquilistagua.

 Luis says his time with LtN has been “…an incredible experience.
 In the time I’ve been with LtN I’ve seen a significant change in our students through the LtN curriculum.
 Lacrosse has served as an example to improve the behavior of our students.
 They have learned to play an aggressive sport with their classmates.